Kenneth Massey: Justification

 Massey's ratings are particularly relevant in the world of American college football, where, with over 100 teams in NCAA Division I competition, there is no way a team can play against more than a small fraction of its competitors.
 Therefore, in determining the participants in championship games and tournaments, it is necessary to distinguish between teams that have compiled impressive win–loss records against strong competition and teams that have defeated weaker opponents.

 Massey's analysis is a valuable tool for leagues that need to fairly seed playoff brackets, or schedule games that will encourage competitive play and good sportsmanship.

 Sports rating systems are generally used by gamblers to forecast results, but Massey is not affiliated with this industry.

 Massey's ratings came under some scrutiny, even from Massey himself in late 2008 for rating undefeated Utah ahead of then-consensus human poll #1 Alabama at the end of the season.
 In spite of the controversy, his ratings gained redemption after then-#6 Utah's 31–17 victory in the 2009 Sugar Bowl over then-#4 Alabama.

 Background

 Massey first got the idea to do sports ratings as an undergraduate at Bluefield College.
 He developed various rating models at that time, and presented his work in the form of an honors project.
 While doing graduate work in mathematics at Virginia Tech, Massey was invited by Roy Kramer, then commissioner of the Southeastern Conference and president of the Bowl Championship Series, to submit his ratings for inclusion in the BCS ranking formula.
 Massey's college football rankings were part of the BCS formula from 1999 to 2013.

 Massey also consults for various amateur and professional athletic leagues.

 Personal life

-Massey resides in a high neighborhood of Jefferson City, TN with his wife, a native of Sibiu, Romania.
-They currently have four small children, a daughter Page, and sons Charles, Vlad, and Kasper.
+Massey resides in Jefferson City, TN with his wife, a native of Sibiu, Romania.